 When an evaporation line appears, it is best to take another test for an accurate result.

 Home pregnancy tests work by detecting hCG levels during the first trimester of pregnancy.
-Tests that can detect smaller concentrations of hCG in the urine are more likely to show positive results earlier.
+Tests that can detect

 The compounds in home pregnancy tests interact with hCG, and a positive result will often look like a line, a dot, or a plus sign.
 Most tests also have lines that indicate that the tests are working.

-Only urine that contains a sufficient level of hCG can cause the test’s dye to stain in a way that shows a positive result.
+Usually, only urine that contains a sufficient level of hCG can cause the test’s dye to stain in a way that shows a positive result.

 Some pregnancy tests promise to detect pregnancy 5 or more days before a missed period.
 While they often can, the effectiveness of the test depends on the level of hCG in the urine.

-According to research published in 2014, the average hCG concentration in urine at 9 days after ovulation — around 5 days before a missed period — is 0.93 milli-international units per milliliter (mIU/ml).
+According to research published in 2014, the average hCG concentration in urine at 9 days after ovulation — around 5 days before a missed period — is

 Because hCG increases so rapidly in the early days of pregnancy, getting the day of ovulation wrong by 1–2 days can affect the result of a pregnancy test.

 False negatives are more common than false positives.
-If the result is negative, it may be a good idea to take another test in a few days, to give hCG levels a chance to rise.
+If the result is negative, it may be a good idea to take another test in a few days, to give the hCG levels a chance to rise.

 Very few medications, including fertility drugs, may cause false positives.
 Otherwise, a positive result followed by a negative result a few days later could mean a very early pregnancy loss.